lingkaching/kcac/README.md

 1. install libraries from `requirements.txt` into your python 3.6 environment
 1. install gymGame, gym-ERSLE and gym-BSS separately by entering each directory and running `pip install -e .`
 1. Create your psdd and entity to psdd variable mapping using the code provided in folder `psddcomp4acrl`.
 You might install psdd multiplication package under the main folder.
-1. Presample action with the `presampleActions.py` file
+1. Presample action with the `presampleActions.py` file.
+One psdd file for resource constraint is provided in folder `examples`.
 1. edit/run scripts from `scripts/`
 1. if you get the error `ModuleNotFoundError: No module named 'pysdd.sdd'` try reinstalling the PySDD package by running `pip install -vvv --upgrade --force-reinstall --no-binary :all: --no-deps pysdd` or checkout their github/docs.